siddharthnair87/siddharthnair87/README.md

 - 🥅 Goals: Start contributing to open source projects.
 - ⚡ In my spare time I try to keep my houseplants alive and take my dog for drives.

+## You can check out my portfolio here - <a target="blank" href="https://sidnairportfolio.netlify.app/">https://sidnairportfolio.netlify.app/</a>

 ### Connect with me